codeOfPractice/codeOfPractice.github.io/_posts/2016-09-12-Smart-contract-drafting-for-complete-and-utter-beginners.md

 ![enummodifier](/assets/enummodifier.png)

-Now at the top of each function we run our inState() modifier, and we specify what state the contract must be in to allow the function to run.
+Now at the top of each function we run our **inState()** modifier, and we specify what state the contract must be in to allow the function to run.
 So, as **abort()** should only be run when the contract is in **State.Created**, we write, **inState(State.Created)**, and this will go just below the onlySeller modifier we inserted earlier (what is important is that it is in the space between the "function" line and the opening curly bracket).

 ![enumgate](/assets/enumgate.png)

+Now do the same for the other functions:

 1. **abort()** and **confirmPurchase()** : **inState(State.Created)**
 2. **confirmReceived()** and **refund()** : **inState(State.Locked)**